leebond/sg-property-scrapers-and-analysis/readme.md

 ## Implementation and Requirements
 - I have implemented python scrapers that uses Selenium to crawl data from HDB wnd URA ebsite.
-- Download the latest chromedriver from https://chromedriver.chromium.org/ for Selenium to function.
+- Download the latest chromedriver from https://chromedriver.chromium.org/ for Selenium to work well.